swrp/CYBR8420-SemesterProject/Docs/SoftwareSecurityRequirements.md

 ##### Environment
 * Fraud Monitoring Department at a bank or credit card company using Elasticsearch to store customer information, threat data, and transaction information
+* The system is critical to the organization's ability to prevent credit card fraud and protect their cardholders
 ##### Data Flows
-The following Elasticsearch data flows....
+The following Elasticsearch data flows were used during the definition of use cases:
-1. User storing data into elastic search - *Example: Fraud Analyst types notes from customer interaction*
+1. User storing data into elastic search - *Example: Fraud Analyst types notes from customer interaction which are then stored in Elasticsearch*
 2. System pushes data into cluster - *Example: Credit Card transaction data pushed in Elasticsearch from other systems*
 3. Internal cluster communication - *Example: Elasticsearch nodes copy data between systems for redundancy*
 4. User queries for data from cluster - *Example: Fraud Analyst views alerts or reports from Elasticsearch*